destinesia6/JabberJay/README.md

 1. Download and install voicemeeter
 2. Download the JaberJay.zip file
-3. Set input 1 to your microphone, and then select B1 (you can also select A1 if you wish to hear your voice)
+3. Set input 1 to your microphone, and then select B (you can also select A if you wish to hear your voice)
-4. Set one of the virtual inputs to "Voicemeeter Input" (if it isnt already), and then select A1 and B1
-5. Set Hardware out A1 as your speakers (if you wish to hear the sounds through your speakers)
+4. Set Hardware out A1 as your speakers (if you wish to hear the sounds through your speakers)
-6. Open JaberJay (SoundboardMAUI.exe)
+5. Open JabberJay (JabberJay.exe)
-7. Click the add sounds button and select a mp3 file to add the sound
+6. Click the add sounds button and select a mp3 file to add the sound
-8. Click the bind button on your sound and then press the key you want to bind
+7. Click the bind button on your sound and then press the key you want to bind
-9. Enjoy
+8. Enjoy